 Learn more: The ConjureKit by Auki Labs

 The Posemesh Foundation manages the protocol treasury and the smart contracts that govern the posemesh, in order to execute on its mandate to provide a decentralized spatial computing protocol for the next 100 billion devices, people and AI.

 By balancing the fees incurred by connecting applications and the rewards earned by participants, the foundation ensures the protocol's sustainable provisioning, growth and operation.

-The Hagall network is a decentralized substrate of network servers, designed to make use of spare compute in ubiquitous devices.
+The Hagall network is a decentralized substrate of network servers (nodes), designed to make use of spare compute in ubiquitous devices.

 The main purpose of the network's decentralization is to provide hyperlocal resources for collaborative spatial computing sessions and immersive experiences that require especially low latency.